 Crypto On-Ramps: A Product Guide for Banks and Fintechs

 A crypto on-ramp is a payments product, not a crypto product.
-The hard parts are KYC tiering, sponsor liquidity, FX exposure and Travel Rule compliance, not the wallet integration.
+The hard parts are KYC tiering, sponsor liquidity, FX exposure and Travel Rule, not the wallet integration.

-If you are a bank, fintech or PSP thinking about adding fiat-to-crypto inside your existing acceptance stack, this is the operating frame.
+If you are a bank, fintech or PSP thinking about fiat-to-crypto inside an existing acceptance stack, this is the operating frame I would use before any wallet integration work starts.

 What "on-ramp" actually means